-Generator is selling the electricity from Project to third-party customers.
-Ownership to all power that is wheeled from Project will transfer to the third-party customers prior to its transmission on Taxpayer's grid.
+County is not selling electricity from Project to Utility.
+The electricity produced by Project is being wheeled by X over Utility's grid.
+Ownership to all electricity that is wheeled from Project transfers to third party customers prior to its transmission on Utility's grid.